uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 * Average translation error below 5% -> 1000 USD
 * Average translation error below 2% -> 2000 USD

+The prize money will only be awarded to the  single team with the best performance.
 Evaluation details are provided below.
 Results and report from the previous year can be found [on the dataset website](http://rpg.ifi.uzh.ch/uzh-fpv.html).
 The winner will also be **invited to present his approach at the relevant ICRA 2020 Workshop (TBA)**.

 ## Deadline